 - The extent to which the employer defined the factor accurately and applied it fairly and accurately, including whether managers and supervisors received training as to how to apply the factor in making decisions and avoid discrimination.
 For example, if an employer's stated criteria for layoffs was technical expertise, it would need to define this term.
 It might also need to explain to managers that they shouldn't use age as a proxy for technological savvy.

-- Whether (and how much) the employer limited supervisors' discretion to evaluate employees subjectively, particularly if the factor is know to be subject to negative stereotypes based on age.
+- Whether (and how much) the employer limited supervisors' discretion to evaluate employees subjectively, particularly if the factor is known to be subject to negative stereotypes based on age.
 For instance, a company that decided to save money by laying off some manufacturing employees and cross-training the rest on each step of the manufacturing process might tell managers to select employees to retain on the basis of "flexibility" and "willingness to learn new things."
 The problem is that these qualities are often used as euphemisms for youth.
 The company should instead explain just what managers should look for, such as "willingness to complete a two-month training program," or "demonstrated facility with BuildIt software."

 - Whether the employer assessed the adverse impact of its practice on older employees.
 An employer should at least consider how the criteria will affect older workers.